RaziAtyani/DotNetCore-/README.md

-Create a new project using .NET Core API.
+Create a new project using .NET Core API./n
 Utilize fake data from the following URL to implement the API endpoints: https://jsonplaceholder.typicode.com Implement the following API endpoints:
 Create a new team